flimflam-austin/hugo-cms-test/site/content/quick_reads/20180826-18-08-25-mccain/index.md

 cards:
   - order: 0
     body: >-
-      > _‘I was finding that prayer helped…When the pressure was on, you seemed to go one way or the other.
+      > _"I was finding that prayer helped…When the pressure was on, you seemed to go one way or the other.
 Either it was easier for them to break you the next time, or it was harder.
-In other words, if you are going to make it, you get tougher as time goes by.’_
+In other words, if you are going to make it, you get tougher as time goes by."_

-      John McCain
     citation: John McCain
     _key: card-1-de51d879-4e89-4f1b-84f2-356d1008dbb2
   - order: 1